World War I prisoners of war in Germany: Work

 The case of Russian prisoners demonstrates just how crucial the need for manpower was.
 The Treaty of Brest-Litovsk between Germany and Russia stipulated that prisoners of war "will be released to return to their homeland".
 However, most of the Russian prisoners were kept in order to sustain the German war effort through the end of the conflict.

 Although prisoners were forced to work, some refused, which led to severe penalties, going up to prison terms of a year.
 Cases of "sabotage" were also reported, principally in factories, but also on farms.
 In Roger Pelletier's memoirs, there is an account of French prisoners suspected of having placed bits of iron into a crusher (of grains or beets) in order to damage it.
 Some acts of sabotage were more radical, above all a scheme involving the procurement of foot-and-mouth disease virus in order to decimate German livestock.
 However, the attitude most often adopted (and also the safest) was to work as little as possible.
 Since their labour was forced, the detainees did not expend all their effort on the enemy: "We worked with a certain constancy and a minimum of effort."
 The prisoners, although they contributed significantly to the German war effort, might also be considered as burdens due to their lack of qualifications or their unsuitability as workers on behalf of the enemy.
 For example, an imprisoned bureaucrat finding himself working in a field gave less results than if a civilian farmer had been given the work.

 Propaganda

-Prisoners far from their country were, by definition, easy prey for propaganda which, partly oriented toward them, could be classed into two types: that made among the German population; and that distributed inside the camps, which was meant to take effect in France.